ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2019-10778](https://github.com/ossf-cve-benchmark/CVE-2019-10778) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-10778.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-10778.svg)

 ## CVE-2019-10777
- In aws-lambda versions prior to version 1.0.5, the &quot;config.FunctioName&quot; is used to construct the argument used within the &quot;exec&quot; function without any sanitization.
-It is possible for a user to inject arbitrary commands to the &quot;zipCmd&quot; used within &quot;config.FunctionName&quot;.
+ In aws-lambda versions prior to version 1.0.5, the "config.FunctioName" is used to construct the argument used within the "exec" function without any sanitization.
+It is possible for a user to inject arbitrary commands to the "zipCmd" used within "config.FunctionName".

 - [https://github.com/ossf-cve-benchmark/CVE-2019-10777](https://github.com/ossf-cve-benchmark/CVE-2019-10777) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-10777.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-10777.svg)

 ## CVE-2019-10776
- In &quot;index.js&quot; file line 240, the run command executes the git command with a user controlled variable called remoteUrl.
+ In "index.js" file line 240, the run command executes the git command with a user controlled variable called remoteUrl.
 This affects git-diff-apply all versions prior to 0.22.2.